 DD: What we value the most is if the candidate has a truly original and ambitious project that has nothing in common with their previous focus.
 There have been cases where we had to decide whether to provide support to a candidate interested in working in a prominent laboratory or to someone who wanted to work in a laboratory run by a young professor.
 The project of the latter candidate was so interesting and appealed to us to such an extent that we ultimately awarded the grant to them, even though there was a higher degree of associated risk.
 Of course, in addition to the quality of the project itself, it also depends on whom the candidate will be working with and, no less importantly, their previous success.
 I must say that the majority of submitted projects are very good.
 The only thing we regret is that so far only one woman has applied.

-To date, ten scholars have been able to work abroad thanks to your support.
+To date, 17 scholars have been able to work abroad thanks to your support.
 What gives you the greatest pleasure?
 What are you most proud of?

 DD: Our scholars have already published quite a large volume of materials, all in very well-known journals, including Nature.
 Our very first scholar, Jakub Hývl, asserted himself with the work he carried out under the Nobel Laureate Professor Richard Schrock, who ultimately offered him the ability to stay on for a further year out of his own resources.
 This is wonderful proof of the fact that the money expended for his grant was in truly good hands.
 Today, Jakub is continuing with his career, and we think that we can look forward to seeing other individuals follow the same path.
 For example, Tomáš Šolomek now heads his own research group in Basel.
 All of our grant recipients are spreading the good reputation not only of Czech chemistry but also of the Czech Republic as a whole, and this is very important to us.

-You want to support Czech science even more and are in the process of launching a programme of start-up grants for young scientists to help them establish their own research groups in the Czech Republic.
+You want to support Czech science even more so you launched a programme of start-up grants for young scientists to help them establish their own research groups in the Czech Republic.
 How did you come up with the idea to initiate another major project of this scope?

 HD: We were trying to think of some other ways in which we could support Czech science even more.
 We reached the conclusion that it’s necessary to motivate young scientists who have returned from post–doctoral stays abroad in such a way that they will be able to establish their own research groups in the Czech Republic.
 In our opinion, this is a crucial point for Czech PhDs.
 They do well abroad and have enough money there, but its impossible to remain on a post–doctoral stay forever.
 Quite often, they already have their own families and are wondering whether they want their children to be American or Czech.
 They long to return to the Czech Republic but don’t know what they would do here – there is no funding for scientists who are just starting out, and finding a place in the existing structures is very difficult… And so we came up with the idea of start-up grants for scientists just launching their career in organic, bioorganic, or medicinal chemistry, who have completed at least a year–long research stay abroad and who would like to establish their own research group in the Czech Republic.